oscarlab/graphene-contrib/tensorflow-serving-cluster/README.md

 secure inferencing flow.
-[The linked tutorial](https://graphene.readthedocs.io/en/latest/tutorials/tensorflow-serving-cluster/index.html) will present TensorFlow Serving with Intel SGX and Graphene and will provide end-to-end protection (from client to servers) and integrate various security ingredients such as the load balancer (Nginx Ingress) and elastic scheduler (Kubernetes).
+[The linked tutorial](https://graphene.readthedocs.io/en/latest/tutorials/tensorflow-serving-cluster/index.html) will present TensorFlow Serving with Intel SGX and Graphene and will provide end-to-end protection (from client to servers) and integrate various security ingredients such as the load balancer (nginx Ingress) and elastic scheduler (Kubernetes).

 # Prerequisites